Israel logs Indian COVID-19 variant, sees some vaccine efficacy against it

-JERUSALEM (Reuters) - Israel has registered eight cases of a coronavirus variant first identified in India and believes that the Pfizer/BioNTech vaccine is at least partially effective against it, an Israeli health official said on Tuesday.
+Israel has registered eight cases of a coronavirus variant first identified in India and believes that the Pfizer/BioNTech (PFE.N), (22UAy.DE) vaccine is at least partially effective against it, an Israeli health official said on Tuesday.

 An initial seven cases of the Indian variant were detected in Israel last week among people arriving from abroad and who have since undergone preliminary testing, the Health Ministry said.